UnicoLab/FlowyML/docs/advanced/parallel.md

 # Parallel Execution 🚀

-UniFlow allows you to execute independent steps concurrently, significantly reducing the total execution time of your pipelines.
-This is particularly useful for tasks like data processing, hyperparameter tuning, or running multiple models in parallel.
+UniFlow allows you to execute independent steps concurrently, slashing pipeline runtime by running tasks in parallel.

+> [!NOTE]
+> **What you'll learn**: How to run multiple steps at once to speed up execution
+>
+> **Key insight**: Most ML pipelines have independent branches (e.g., processing different datasets).
+Running them sequentially is a waste of time.

+## Why Parallelism Matters

+**Without parallelism**:
+- **Slow execution**: Steps run one after another (A → B → C)
+- **Idle resources**: CPU cores sit idle while one core works
+- **Long feedback loops**: Waiting hours for independent tasks

+**With UniFlow parallelism**:
+- **Faster results**: Run A, B, and C at the same time
+- **Resource efficiency**: Utilize all CPU cores
+- **Scalability**: Process 10x data in the same amount of time

-## 🚀 Enabling Parallelism
+## Enabling Parallelism

 You can enable parallel execution by using the `ParallelExecutor`.
+It automatically detects independent steps in your DAG and runs them concurrently.

 ### Basic Usage